Tips for Dealing with Urinary Incontinence (For Men)

 What is urinary incontinence (UI)?

 Urinary incontinence (UI) is when you cannot control the flow of your urine.
-UI can be leaking urine when you strain, sneeze, or cough, to a total lack of control of urine.
+UI can mean leaking urine when you strain, sneeze, or cough, or a total lack of control of urine.
 UI is not painful.
-If you have pain with incontinence this can be a sign of infection and you should call your care team.
+If you have pain with incontinence, talk to your provider, as this can be a sign of infection.

-UI can be caused by surgery or radiation therapy for cancers in the pelvis (prostate, rectal, gynecological cancers, etc.).
+UI can be caused by surgery, radiation therapy for cancers in the pelvis (like prostate and rectal), or from taking certain medications to treat cancer.
 It can also be caused by the cancers themselves, which can damage or weaken the nerves and muscles used to control urine flow.
 Other things that can lead to UI are obesity, smoking, diabetes, and older age.
 The main types of UI that may happen after cancer or cancer treatment are:

 - Urgency incontinence: When you feel the urge to urinate but cannot make it to the toilet in time.
 This is often due to bladder spasms.

-- Stress urinary incontinence (SUI): Urine leaks with exertion (movement) or effort.
+- Stress urinary incontinence (SUI): Urine leaks when there is pressure put on your bladder.
+This often happens with exertion (movement) or effort.
 This can happen when you cough, sneeze, lift something heavy, change position, swing a golf club, or exercise.

 - Overflow incontinence: When you are unable to empty the bladder completely, which can cause incontinence when the bladder overflows.